 Drop-in sessions are made for seniors to ask questions about digital technologies and experiment with different devices.
 Facilitators go through different steps with them in an easygoing atmosphere.

 Creative workshops run over several weeks.
 Participants engage in a digital project and take part in the entire process, familiarizing themselves with digital cameras or digital recorders and the processes related to their use.
 The final output is a creative piece in line with their interests and artistic sensitivities.

 These workshops often culminate in a small vernissage in the community to celebrate the work that has been created.
-Examples include: Fragment of Life/Fragments de vie, Dawn, Life, Moonlight, and Your City Out Loud where photos and digital stories were shown and played for the first time to neighbours, friends and family.
+Examples include: Fragment of Life/Fragments de vie, Dawn, Life, Moonlight, Your City Out Loud and A Year In My Life where photos and digital stories were shown and played for the first time to neighbours, friends and family.

 Through this work, ACT investigates questions pertaining to access and learning in shared spaces.